Abhiek187/aws-shop/microservices/health-alerts/README.md

 ## About

 The Health Alerts microservice subscribes to health events from AWS Health using SNS.
 If any of the services listed in `template.yaml` goes down in the us-east-1 region, you will get an email notifying you of the incident, allowing system administrators to promptly take action.
+A dead-letter queue (DLQ) is used to catch any errors from EventBridge.

 ## Directions